-Laboratory - 1 period per week (one term)
+Lectures: 3 periods per week (one term) Laboratory: 1 period per week (one term) Credit(s): 1

 MA531 Logic And Its Application To Computer Science

 This course is an introduction to the notion of formal theories and proofs.
 The propositional calculus and the predicate calculus will be revisited along these lines.
 First order theories will be discussed and some generalisations will also be considered, in particular those playing a role in computer science.